SoftUni/sample-repo-13-jun-2023/README.md

-# sample-repo-13-jun-2023
+# Sample Repo - 13 June 2023
-Just a demo for the students
+Just a demo for the students, for the QA track @ SoftUni